Slevinski/slevinski.github.io/series/notebook/entries/opening-note/essay.md

 - valuable
 - generative
 - worth preserving
-- not yet settled enough for the stronger public lanes
+- not yet settled enough for the stronger public series

 This series is where that work can live honestly.